theogroup/ogroup.net/src/_drafts/clutch-top-creative-2028.md

       The O Group is in the middle of helping both luxury start-ups and well established business add, adjust or evolve their brand strategies and marketing creative assets - allowing them to maintain and realize their relevancy for a new luxury consumer.

-Our motto, Rethink Luxury, has been at the core of our branding practice for the past twenty years and we are excited about helping our clients navigate this latest evolution of the industry.&nbsp;
+      Our motto, Rethink Luxury, has been at the core of our branding practice for the past thirty years and we are excited about helping our clients navigate this latest evolution of the industry.&nbsp;
     single_image:
     quote:
     video: